 Herein, I review the use of baking soda for dark circles under the eyes.
 Eyes are windows to the soul – so they say.
-Most of us are, therefore, concerned with their appearance.
+Most of us are, therefore, concerned with our appearance.
 So if you are wondering if baking soda is safe for use on dark circles, read below.

 Does Baking Soda Remove Dark Circles Under the Eyes?

 Although you can actually use baking soda, also known as sodium bicarbonate to get rid of dark cycles under your eyes, that is a terrible idea because the risk is very high.

 They make you look like a stressed or tired person.
 At times, however, the application of your common concealer and eye cream can’t help to remove or clear the bags.
 The remedy is in your kitchen, your ordinary baking soda.

 Sodium bicarbonate is an effective way of eliminating your under-eye dark circles because it’s slightly alkaline and a mild abrasive.
 Normally, your skin is healthy if the environment surrounding it is slightly acidic.

 Therefore, it’s not a good idea to change the surface pH with the prolonged application of baking soda paste.
 If left to overstay on your delicate skin under the eyes, it can cause damage to the skin barrier and also irritation to the area.

 How to Use Baking Soda for Dark Circles

 This is how you should use baking soda to clear those dark under-eye circles: